karolis-vilpisauskas/frontend-party/README.md

 - Setup more SEO friendly dynamic title, content and icons
 - Switch from `SASS` to `styled-components`

-## Working on
-- IE 11 compatabilty
-- node-sass compiling for cross browser

 ## Commands

 Install all required dependencies: